 One of the indicators which evaluate performance on labour rights is the company's sickness absence rate.
-The Group had a sickness absence rate of 7.3 per cent in 2012.
-This is a decrease of 0.4 percentage points compared with 2011.
-Approx. 5.2 per cent of the total number of hours worked in the Group was lost due to long-term sickness absence.
-This is a decrease of 0.1 percentage points.
-Short-term sickness absence (less than 14 days) came to around 2.1 per cent, a decrease of 0.3 percentage points.
-Ekornes wish to follow the positive trend in 2013.
-The amount of lost-time injuries has decreased as well.
+The Group had a sickness absence rate of 6.5 per cent in 2013.
+This is a decrease of 0.8 percentage points compared with 2012.
+Approx. 3.6 per cent of the total number of hours worked in the Group was lost due to long-term sickness absence.
+This is a decrease of 1.6 percentage points.

+Short-term sickness absence (less than 16 days) came to around 1.8 per cent, a decrease of 0.3 percentage points.
+Ekornes wish to follow the positive trend in 2014.
 The active work of management at each plant to reduce the level of sickness absence through individual follow-up and other measures together with the IA arrangement is starting to have a positive effect.
+Ekornes has a goal to have total sickness absence below 5%.